easysql/easy_sql/docs/easy_sql/syntax.md

 Template is designed for reusing code within one ETL.
 How to reuse code across ETLs?
 One common way to reuse code is to create a temporary mid-table.
-But it seems heavy since we need to create real table and there might be data copying.
+But it seems heavy since we need to create a real table and there might be data copying.

 Easy SQL provides a way to reuse code from some other ETL file.
 This is the 'include' command.